motherjones/us-color-coded-map/README.md

 ```
 **Important note about CSS for SVGs:** Since the state shapes are formed by svg paths, the CSS properties you'll need to use are `fill` instead of `background`, and `stroke` instead of `border`.

-Refresh index.html in the web browser and check that your data is still showing up in the map, colored properly, with new headlines, decks, and sources.
+Refresh `index.html` in the web browser and check that your data is still showing up in the map and colored properly.

 ## Stage the map (for MoJo users)